puppeteer/replay/README.md

 }
 ```

-You can also give folder name as a parameter. to run all the files in a folder.
+You can also give folder name as a parameter to run all the files in a folder.

 Using CLI + npx: